-Migrant gender issues are complex, nuanced, and multi-faceted, a situation which is exacerbated by ongoing conflict in Myanmar as there is potential for more exploitative labour and employment practices.
+Gender issues related to migration are complex, nuanced, and multi-faceted, a situation which is exacerbated by ongoing conflict in Myanmar as there is potential for more exploitative labour and employment practices.
 Women are more likely to suffer harassment (including while trying to cross the border), gender discrimination, lower wages, and must spend more of their time and money on unpaid domestic work and childcare.

 Figure 17 shows various types of gender discrimination witnessed by respondents in the workplace.
 Most strikingly, 52 percent of documented males said they had not witnessed any form of gender discrimination compared to only 35 percent of undocumented females.
-Both undocumented males and females witnessed more forms of discrimination, demonstrating their precarious and vulnerable position.
+Both undocumented males and females witnessed more forms of discrimination.
 The most common forms of discrimination witnessed by undocumented female migrants were unequal salaries for similar work (38 percent), having to work longer hours (24 percent), and receiving offensive comments (17 percent).